angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 Legacy is probably when it is fine to play a land and simply say "go".
-If you are playing against a {U} based control deck, often they will not be able to place any pressure on the board until the later turns or if they do, it is often only something like an {{Ice-Fanged Coatl}}.
+If you are playing against a {U} based control deck, often they will not be able to place any pressure on the board until the later turns or if they do, it is often only something like an :card[Ice-Fanged Coatl].
 Being chipped away for 1 a turn is fine as it gives you a lot of time to work with so don't feel like you have to use all your mana every turn.
 This same principle applies to facing against :card[Daze] decks like Delver.
 It's okay to take a turn or two and simply develop